-The AUC utilizes a PBR structure for distribution utilities in Alberta.
-Under the PBR framework, which was revised in 2023 to be effective January 1, 2024, EPCOR's annual electricity distribution rates are set by a formula that is generally equal to last year's rates plus an inflation factor less a productivity factor plus a provision for additional approved capital additions.
+The AUC utilizes a PBR structure for electricity distribution utilities in Alberta.
+Under the PBR framework, EPCOR's annual electricity distribution rates are set by a formula that is generally equal to last year's rates plus an inflation factor less a productivity factor plus a provision for additional approved capital additions.
 Approval of certain additional capital projects may be applied for annually in a separate capital application, dependent on specific criteria.
 Our ability to recover the actual costs of providing service and to earn a fair return is dependent upon EPCOR's ability to manage cost increases at or below inflation, achieve the productivity factor and not exceed the approved capital additions, all as defined by the PBR formula or approved in a separate capital application.

 The AUC sets rates intended to permit EPCOR's regulated electricity transmission business to recover forecast costs of providing service plus earn a fair return on capital invested in the business.
-The AUC sets rates intended also to permit the regulated Energy Services' RRO customer services business to recover forecast costs of providing service plus earn a return margin.